|There are Only 2 Effective Techniques for Weight Loss:|

 In other words, there is no way to know if you are metabolic resistant unless you've tried to eat at that caloric level.
 And since that's what I was doing when I lost most of my weight in 2007 and 2008, I would not be considered metabolic resistant because I CAN lose weight eating at 1,000 calories a day.

-I just can't lose weight if I eat much more than that.
+I just can't lose weight quickly if I eat much more than that.

 The Only Two Effective Weight Loss Methods